toothris/toothris/README.md

 # Toothris

-Smooth open-source tetris clone with a few surprises.
+Smooth open-source Tetris clone with a few surprises.
 For more information please see the [homepage](http://www.toothris.org).

 ## How to Build